Safiye Sultan (daughter of Mustafa II)

-Safiye Sultan (صفیہ سلطان; 13 October 1696 – 15 May 1778) was an Ottoman princess, daughter of Sultan Mustafa II, and half-sister of Sultans Mahmud I and Osman III of the Ottoman Empire.
+Safiye Sultan (صفیه سلطان; 13 October 1696 – 15 May 1778) was an Ottoman princess, daughter of Sultan Mustafa II, and of Sultans Mahmud I and Osman III of the Ottoman Empire.

 Life

 Birth

 Safiye Sultan was born on 13 October 1696.
 At the time of her birth her father was traveling to Austria and part of his harem awaited him in Belgrade, while the rest remained in Edirne.
 Therefore Safiye could have been born in Belgrade or Edirne.
 Her father was the Ottoman Sultan Mustafa II, while her mother was possibly Afife Kadın.

 In 1703 her father was deposed in favor of his younger brother Ahmed III and she, with her half-sisters, locked up in the Old Palace until her marriage.

 Marriages

 Safiye was betrothed at the same time as her sisters Emine Sultan and Ayşe Sultan, to the son of Merzifonlu Kara Mustafa Pasha, known as Maktulzade Ali Pasha, and Beylerbey (governor - general) of Adana at the time.
 The marriage took place on 6 May 1710, during the reign of her uncle Sultan Ahmed III.
 The wedding procession travelled only a short distance from the Imperial Gate, through Cebehane and Soğukçeşme road to the princess's palace at Demirkapı, known as "Rami Pasha's palace", where the marriage was consummated.
 Soon afterwards, in June 1710, the bridegroom was sent away to Diyarbekir to serve as provincial governor.
-By him, Safiye had two sons and a daughter.
+Safiye had two sons and a daughter with him.

 After Ali Pasha's death in 1723, Safiye married Mirzazade Mehmed Pasha on 1 July 1726.
-By him, she had a son.
+She had a son from this marriage.
 After Mehmed Pasha's death in 1728, she married Kara Mustafa Paşah, Grand Vizier, in 1730.
-After Mustafa's death in 1736, she married Ebu Bekr Pasha in 1740, during the reign of her half-brother Sultan Mahmud I. She was widowed at his death in 1759.
+After Mustafa's death in 1736, she married Ebubekir Pasha in 1740, during the reign of her half-brother Sultan Mahmud I. She was widowed at his death in 1759.